howsoai/platform-installation-examples/kots-existing-cluster-airgap/README.md

 > Make sure the kots plugin version (`kubectl kots version`) matches the container bundle version.

-## Install Certmanager
+### Install cert-manager

-Certmanager is used to manage the TLS certificates for the Howso Platform, and is a requirement of KOTS installations.
+cert-manager is used to manage the TLS certificates for the Howso Platform, and is a requirement of KOTS installations.

 ```sh
 # https://cert-manager.io/docs/installation/